+If you join the group, you will find that a friendly experienced leader provides all the training you need, you can work at your own pace, you can have a chat and a laugh while you work – and there is even a tea-break halfway through.
 There is a range of different activities, so you can start gently and build up to more challenging tasks if you wish.
 Anyone over 18 years old can join, whatever your capabilities.
-You do NOT have to be physically fit to join us!
-The activities are suitable for people with a range of disabilities and/or learning difficulties.
+You do NOT have to be physically fit to join in!
+The activities are suitable for people with a range of health conditions, disabilities and/or learning difficulties.

 Old outdoor working clothes suitable for the weather, and reasonably sturdy shoes or boots if you have them.
 We provide all the necessary tools and personal protective equipment.
 Either have lunch first or bring your own.
 Tea/coffee is provided.

 You do not have to book, just turn up, although if you are coming for the first time please feel free to ring the group to confirm where your nearest collection point is.
 If you want to bring several people please let the group know beforehand.